kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 This KEP introduces a `SharingAffinity` field in the ResourceSlice `Device` spec that allows drivers to declare which parameter keys constrain sharing compatibility.
+On the claim side, it adds `StructuredDeviceConfiguration` so workloads can express affinity values (e.g. `subnet: subnet-A`) in a strongly-typed, scheduler-readable form.
-The scheduler's `AllocatedState` is enhanced to track both consumed capacity and the affinity values that lock a device to a particular sharing group, enabling it to gate remaining capacity and pack compatible workloads onto already-locked devices.
+The scheduler's `AllocatedState` is enhanced to track both consumed capacity and the affinity values that lock a device to a particular sharing group, enabling it to gate remaining capacity on locked devices and safely reuse them for compatible claims when selected by the existing allocator.
+Alpha provides correctness only — affinity-aware preference (packing) is delivered in beta; see [Goals](#goals).

 Alpha intentionally does not provide lock-breaking preemption.
 In addition, if a device already has active allocations whose